microsoft/xdp-for-windows/docs/usage.md

 # How to use XDP for Windows

+## Prerequisites

+- Windows Server 2019 or 2022

 ## Installation

 XDP for Windows consists of a usermode library (xdpapi.dll) and a driver (xdp.sys).